 What forms up payment do you accept?

-We see Wellness appointments on some Thursdays and every Friday morning.
-We can also treat minor illnesses and injuries.
 For major illnesses and injuries, we will refer you to a full service clinic or an emergency clinic.
 We refer clients to UrgentVet in Fort Mill and Carolina Veterinary Specialists in Rock Hill for after hours care.